Our History

 • Saumya Mamgain

-She has been a part of HLNY since 2017 and was a member of the Marketing Committee prior to her current roles as the Programs Committee Co-Chair.
+She has been a part of HLNY since 2017 and was a member of the Marketing Committee and the Co-chair for the programs committee prior to her current roles as the Gala Committee Co-Chair.

 • Carla Sison